-Dr Paul McLaren, Consultant Psychiatrist and Medical Director of the Priory Hospital Hayes Grove, discusses how child abuse can affect people as adults.
+Dr Paul McLaren (MBBS, FRCPsych, MA, BA, MSc), Consultant Psychiatrist and Medical Director at Priory Hospital Hayes Grove, discusses how child abuse can affect people as adults.

 What help is available?

 Shame is a major barrier to survivors seeking help.
 This is often exacerbated if their appeals for help or disclosure about their abuse as children were ignored or dismissed by family or professionals.
 Knowing that effective treatment is available is important.